dkibalenko/theatre-api-service-mate/README.md

 * Admin panel via `/admin/`
 * Pagination reservations

+### Logout with (JWT Token Blacklisting)
+The API supports secure logout using JWT token blacklisting.
+When a user logs out, their refresh token is invalidated so it cannot be reused to obtain new access tokens.

+How it works:
+- The endpoint (`/api/user/logout/`) requires JWT authentication (`IsAuthenticated`).
+- Clients must send the refresh token in the request body.
+- The token is added to Django SimpleJWT’s blacklist.
+- After blacklisting, the user receives a confirmation message.

+Notes

+- Logging out does not invalidate the current access token immediately, but prevents new ones from being issued.
+- Requires rest_framework_simplejwt.token_blacklist to be enabled in INSTALLED_APPS.

 ## Installing with GitHub
 Install PostgreSQL and create a database.
 There is env.example file to see how to set environment variables.